Buying a house in England & Wales

 - the solicitor or conveyancer can check over any valuation reports and offers of advance.

+Normally lenders and borrowers use the same conveyancer - although sometimes different conveyancers act for buyer and lender, and this is called seperate representation.
 The fee charged by conveyancers will vary.
-Whichever conveyancer you decide to use, check that your lender is happy to use the same conveyancer for their legal work - this should help to keep the total legal costs you have to pay as low as possible.
+Whichever conveyancer you decide to use, you may want to check that your lender is happy to use the same conveyancer for their legal work as this should help to keep the total legal costs you have to pay as low as possible.
 Some mortgage deals include free conveyancing up to a certain value, which can be useful if you want to minimise your upfront costs.